FabricMC/fabric-docs/versions/1.21.1/develop/entities/effects.md

 :::

-To apply an effect internally, you'd want to use the `LivingEntity#addMobEffect` method, which takes in a `MobEffectInstance`, and returns a boolean, specifying whether the effect was successfully applied.
+To apply an effect internally, you'd want to use the `LivingEntity#addEffect` method, which takes in a `MobEffectInstance`, and returns a boolean, specifying whether the effect was successfully applied.

 @[code lang=java transcludeWith=:::1](@/reference/1.21.1/src/main/java/com/example/docs/ReferenceMethods.java)